micah-dev/ninerflow/INSTRUCTIONS.md

 **NOTES:**
 * NinerFlow often replies with an embeded message containing an image.
 This image is meant to be seen on mobile devices!
 If using NinerFlow on a desktop, simply click the `View on Web` link at the top of the message.
-* The `!walk` command currently supports all buildings on campus (see `buildingdata.json`), however, some buildings cause the Google API to reply with a endpoint message longer than 2000 characters, which is unsupported and will cause the client to crash.
+* The `!walk` command currently supports all buildings on campus (see `buildingdata.json`), however, some buildings cause the Google API to reply with an endpoint message longer than 2000 characters, which is unsupported and will cause the client to crash.
 This is a known bug we are working to squash!

 #### `!help`